Team OMF Fundraising Planning List

 The sky’s the limit when planning your event, it can be easy or complex and it doesn’t have to be a black-tie affair.
 It could be anything from a plant sale, bike ride, hike, backyard BBQ, garage sale or street-party.
 Just choose something that will be fun for you and your supporters to do.

 As a guide, social events can take several months to plan, depending on their scope.
 Be sure to give yourself plenty of time to plan for success!

 If you choose to host a social here, here is a brief “to do” list to help you get started.

-- Food, menu – Get a caterer or do it yourself!
+Get a caterer or do it yourself!
 Decide pricing and options, such as whether to have cash or an open bar, a seated or buffet dinner, bakery items or home-baked treats.
-Try to tie in your menu to any theme that your event has.
+Try to tie in your menu to your event's theme.